 "Many tenants, one system: multi-tenant architecture demands not only technical isolation but also operational processes for monitoring, incident response, and per-tenant compliance evidence."

-The critical edge cases include: Noisy Neighbor (resource contention in multi-tenant), cross-tenant data leakage, sharding hotspots, and compliance issues with third-country data flows — for example when data crosses through US cloud services even though EU customers expect GDPR compliance.
+The critical edge cases include: Noisy Neighbor (resource contention in multi-tenant), cross-tenant data leakage, sharding hotspots, and compliance issues with third-country data flows — for example when data crosses through US cloud services even though EU customers expect GDPR-oriented handling.

 Pro tip: hybrid architectures — where standard customers run on a shared multi-tenant footprint and enterprise customers get dedicated namespaces or database schemas — combine cost efficiency with compliance flexibility.
 This pattern is especially worth considering for scalable software architecture in a DACH context.